HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/install_pers_offers_portlet.md

 # Installing the Pers_Offers portlet

+In this topic, you will learn how to install the Pers_Offers portlet using Microsoft Visual Studio Code (VSC).
+You will also learn how to clone, compile, and package the Pers_offers project required to install the portlet.

 ## Prerequisites

 - Ensure you have installed git or git-bash, Microsoft VSC, and Maven.
 Refer to [Prerequisites for the Personalization portlet exercise](./pzn_demoprereq.md) for more information.
 - Ensure to run the following ConfigEngine tasks:
     - UNIX™Linux™:
         - `./ConfigEngine.sh create-pzndemo-users -DPortalAdminPwd=<password> -DWasPassword=<password>`
         - `./ConfigEngine.sh install-pzndemo -DPortalAdminPwd=<password> -DWasPassword=<password>`
     - Windows™:
         - `ConfigEngine.bat create-pzndemo-users -DPortalAdminPwd=<password> -DWasPassword=<password>`
         - `ConfigEngine.bat install-pzndemo -DPortalAdminPwd=<password> -DWasPassword=<password>`

-## Compiling and packaging the pers_offers project
+## Compiling and packaging the Pers_offers project

+Refer to the following steps to compile and package the Pers_offers project in VSC.

 1. Clone the **[Personalization development sample (Pers_Offers)](https://github.com/HCL-TECH-SOFTWARE/DX-Personalization-Development-Sample){target="_blank"}** git repository using the following command: